How to check the first character of a string in Bash

 url="/src/imgs/car.png"

-Now, we need to check if a first character is /
+Now, we need to check if the first character of the above string is slash /

 Checking the first character